Sequential-circuits/runningsparkoncython/README.md

 So, how if we could instead improve Python´s speed?
 There are many techniques, but by far the most known is using a subset of Python called Cython.
 This is a subset which allows to run actual C code instead of python code.
 This is not rocket science: Python WAS developed in C, so we are well within its range.

 In this project, I show how to improve the speed of python programs in Spark by recompiling them to C. We will create a program which reads from a Uber database.

-Then using SparkSQL we will sum the amount of trips per base number, and we will finally save the results in cvs files (in the code, at c:\results)
+Then, using SparkSQL, we will sum the amount of trips per base number, and we will finally save the results in cvs files (in the code, at c:\results)

 We will need 3 tools, cython, easycython, and any C compiler only if you are running this on windows (unix already has one).
 Easycython is a script that will attempt to automatically convert one or more .pyx files into the corresponding compiled .pyd|.so binary modules files painlessly, avoiding the usual writing a setup.py each time

-1 – Download the Uber database from It can can be dowloaded from https://github.com/fivethirtyeight/uber-tlc-foil-response/blob/master/Uber-Jan-Feb-FOIL.csv Save it as uber.csv
+1 – Download the Uber database from https://github.com/fivethirtyeight/uber-tlc-foil-response/blob/master/Uber-Jan-Feb-FOIL.csv Save it as uber.csv

 2 – Install cython with the command pip install Cython or conda install Cython if you are using Anaconda Python